 The Gentle Three-Minute Drill

-The gentle-three minute drill is a favorite among many parents and sleep consultants because it allows the parents to be involved, without requiring the constant involvement that Pick Up Put Down and the Chair Method require.
+The gentle-three minute drill is a favorite among many parents and sleep consultants because it allows the parents to be involved, without requiring constant involvement.

 This method works well for any baby in a crib and allows for some crying before a caregiver checks in and consoles their baby.